karkman/Physalia_EnvMetagenomics_2022/Day3/README.md

 The most important information being where each read aligns and how well.

 Pay attention that below there will be an inception thing going on: a `for loop` inside another `for loop`!
-This is because, for each assembly, we are mapping the raw sequences all the four samples, not only the sample that was used to make the assembly.
+This is because, for each assembly, we are mapping the raw sequences from all the four samples, not only the sample that was used to make the assembly.
 Not sure why?
 Don't despair: this will become more clear when we are actually binning the MAGs.

 ```bash